open-cloud/open-cloud.github.io.old/0_overview.md

   network.
 Each NetworkTemplate implies a virtualization layer (e.g., Neutron's default plug-in), so the latter need not be a distinct object.
 A NetworkTemplate can be parameterized.

+* **Controller:** An object that represents the binding of a site to a back-end service (e.g., an OpenStack head node).
+Includes the URL at which the back-end service controller can be invoked and the credentials needed to invoke it.

 Each Deployment defines the set of Images and NetworkTemplates it supports -- and by implication, the virtualization layers it supports